-Anger at Democrats for inaction over abortion laws: ‘Not a fundraising point’
+Video of protester ouraged at post-Roe Democratic fundraising goes viral

 “They have had multiple opportunities to codify Roe into law over the past 20, 30, 40, 50 years and they haven’t done it.
 And if they’re gonna keep campaigning on this point, they should actually do something about it.”

+“As Jules, another student organizer made clear in the segment; right now the lives of women and girls, of LGBTQ people, are in our hands,” she said in reference to Julianne D’Eredita who appeared alongside Ms Warren in the MSNBC segment.

+“Zoe is right that we cannot listen to those who claim that this atrocity can be solved by waiting to vote in November’s elections,” the statement continued.
+“Roe v Wade itself was the result of mass struggle in the streets.
+And across Latin America, women are decriminalizing abortion by waging fierce struggle in the streets!
+We must Rise Up 4 Abortion Rights NOW to make clear to those in power that we will sooner bring the gears of society to a grinding halt through mass nonviolent resistance than to accept the horror of forced motherhood.”

-Joe Biden had said after the Supreme Court decision: “This fall, Roe is on the ballot.”
+Joe Biden said after the Supreme Court decision: “This fall, Roe is on the ballot.”

 Several social media users have also vented their anger, issued scathing attacks and called out Democrat leaders, including ex-president Barack Obama and House speaker Nancy Pelosi after they both issued statements on the ruling.